-The direction a room faces and the amount of natural light it receives have the greatest impact on how colours are perceived.
+The direction a room faces and the amount of natural light it receives have the greatest impact on which colours to choose and how they are perceived.
 And this is particularly true of white.
 In the Northern Hemisphere, north-facing rooms receive an even, indirect light that can appear cool and harsh.
 Best then to avoid cool blue, green or grey tinged whites which are likely to appear drab.
 Instead, choose warm whites with a yellow or red base that will do a better job of bouncing whatever light is available around the room.

 South-facing rooms are a decorator’s dream and essentially you can’t go wrong with any off-white.
 So your choice then is influenced by other colours you plan to use, the architecture of the space and the ambience you want to create.
 As a general rule, cooler whites tend to look more contemporary and work beautifully with cooler blues, greens and greys.
 Warmer whites are more classic and the perfect compliment to reds, oranges and warmer hues.